 The Iowa Bicycle Coalition is concerned about the safety of bicyclists in Iowa.
 Improving laws to protect bicyclists is one part of the Coalition’s bicycle advocacy strategy.
-These policy and funding bills being monitored by the Iowa Bicycle Coalition.
+These policy and funding bills are monitored by the Iowa Bicycle Coalition and the Advocacy Strategies team at the Capitol.
 You can take action on any or all of these bills from this page.

 Change Lanes to Pass

 The Iowa Bicycle Coalition continues to seek passage of a defined safe passing distance.
 Changing lanes to pass bicycles is easy to teach, easy to enforce, and easy to follow.

 - This bill requires bicyclists operating on 45 mph speed limit roads or greater to have 144 square inches of high visibility or reflective clothing or material visible from the rear.
 There are exemptions for crossings and large bike events.

 - It requires motor vehicles to use the opposite side of the road or an adjacent travel lane to pass people on bicycles.

 - Prohibits motorists from steering unreasonable close to people riding bicycles in those lanes.

 - Allows motorists to pass bicyclists in a no-passing zone if there is no oncoming traffic, not at the crest of a hill, intersection, bridge, railroad crossing or viaduct.

 - Strikes the reflector option for bicycling at night and allows for a 72-hour period where the bicyclist could return an affidavit and have the ticket expunged.